 This horizontally growing grass variety reaches snugly into every contour of the landscaping.
 It forms the perfect backdrop for gardens, backyard entertainment areas and other outdoor structures with its thick carpet of bright green blades.

 This special grass has curious rounded leaves.
 It grows on thin vines that stretch across the ground, forming a soft, beautiful carpet of greenery.
 Dichondra requires lots of watering and fertilizer to grow strong, but the payoff is worth it for a unique landscaping look.

 The texture of Zoysia is different than other home grasses; it has a pointed blade that feels stiff and firm.
 Zoysia also features great temperature resistance and limited watering requirements.
 The one drawback of this popular grass is its slow growth rate from seed.
 It takes plenty of patience and tender care to establish a complete lawn of zoysia grass, but the results are definitely worth the wait.

 How To Choose the Best Types of Grass

 The best types of grass for your home depend on several factors:

 - What kind of activities you have in mind

 - Local humidity and rainfall

 - How many shade trees you have

 There are many different types of grass that are popular with homeowners around the U.S., so it’s a good idea to speak with the professionals at Lush Lawn for local grass recommendations.
-Our friendly lawn experts can help you choose one or more seed types to deliver a dense, cozy and brilliant lawn around your entire house.
+The friendly lawn experts comprising our lawn care services can help you choose one or more seed types to deliver a dense, cozy and brilliant lawn around your entire house.